Ranked voting: Majority-rule

-Many concepts formulated by the Marquis de Condorcet in the 18th century continue to significantly impact the field.
+Concepts formulated by the Marquis de Condorcet in the 18th century continue to be important in the study of elections.
 One of these concepts is the Condorcet winner, a candidate who would win against any other candidate in a two-way race.
 A voting system that always elects this candidate is called a Condorcet method; however, it is possible for an election to have no Condorcet winner, a situation called a Condorcet cycle.
 Suppose an election with 3 candidates A, B, and C has 3 voters.
 One votes A > C > B, one votes B > A > C, and one votes C > B > A. In this case, no Condorcet winner exists: A cannot be a Condorcet winner as two-thirds of voters prefer B over A. Similarly, B cannot be the winner as two-thirds prefer C over B, and C cannot win as two-thirds prefer A over C. This forms a rock-paper-scissors style cycle with no Condorcet winner.